Quick Answer

 Co-op fallback content

-Because official co-op copy explicitly points at shrine floors, shrines are one of the clearest places where “bring friends” becomes a real gameplay answer.
+Shrines are one of the clearest places where “bring help” becomes a real gameplay answer instead of just a social option.

 When to Start Shrines